Machine Man: Fictional character biography

 Machine Man, whose real name is Z2P45-9-X-51, is the last of a series of sentient robots created at the Broadhurst Center for the Advancement of Mechanized Research in Central City, California, by robotics expert Abel Stack for the US Army.
 The previous 50 experimental robots went mad as they achieved sentience and became psychotic due to a lack of identity.
 X-51 was the only survivor, as he was treated as a son by Stack and given a human face mask as well as being exposed to a monolith.
 After Stack died trying to protect him, X-51 assumed the human name Aaron Stack and escaped confinement, only to be relentlessly pursued by the army.
 While on the run, the newly christened Machine Man initiated contact with humanity in order to better understand it.

-Machine Man helped the X-Men again against Bastion and his Sentinels.
-As a consequence, he was infected by Sentinel programming, assuming a more robotic look and losing self-control whenever he was faced with a mutant.
-During this series, he was on the run from Sebastian Shaw, who wants his technology for himself.
+Machine Man assists the X-Men in battling Bastion and his Sentinels.
+As a consequence, he is infected by Sentinel programming, assuming a more robotic look and losing self-control whenever he is faced with a mutant.
+During this series, Machine Man is on the run from Sebastian Shaw, who wants his technology for himself.
 Because of his new programming, while seeking aid from the Avengers, he attacks Justice and Firestar.
-Because of his actions against Justice and Firestar, X-51's membership in the Avengers is revoked.
-At the end of X-51, X-51 encountered one of the monoliths and disappeared, brought into the presence of the monolith's creators, the cosmic beings known as the Celestials.
+Because of his actions against Justice and Firestar, Machine Man's membership in the Avengers is revoked.
+At the end of the series X-51, Machine Man encounters one of the monoliths and disappears.
+He is summoned by the monolith's creators, the Celestials.

 Nextwave: Agents of H.A.T.E.

 Warren Ellis and Stuart Immonen's Nextwave series sees Machine Man join a team formed by the Highest Anti-Terrorism Effort, or H.A.T.E. (a subsidiary of the Beyond Corporation) to fight Unusual Weapons of Mass Destruction.
-Now preferring simply to be called Aaron, Machine Man is partnered with Monica Rambeau, Tabitha Smith, Elsa Bloodstone, and The Captain, and the team soon discovers that H.A.T.E. are funded by the Beyond Corporation©, leading them to go rogue and carry out their mission on their own prerogative.
-It is revealed that, after being brought to space by the Celestials at the conclusion of his previous series, he was dumped back on Earth because the space-gods considered him to be a "complete and utter ☠☠☠☠".
-(Note: "☠☠☠☠" representing an unspecified, but extremely offensive, profanity throughout the Nextwave series.)
+Now preferring simply to be called Aaron, Machine Man is partnered with Monica Rambeau, Tabitha Smith, Elsa Bloodstone, and The Captain, and the team soon discovers that H.A.T.E. are funded by the Beyond Corporation, leading them to go rogue and carry out their mission on their own prerogative.
+It is revealed that, after being brought to space by the Celestials at the conclusion of his previous series, he was returned to Earth because the Celestials considered him to be a "complete and utter ☠☠☠☠".
+(Note: "☠☠☠☠" represents an unspecified, but extremely offensive, profanity throughout the Nextwave series.)